-The current Chuckatuck Volunteer Fire Department, which recently celebrated it’s 60th birthday in 2014, is an independent fire department that operates jointly with the Suffolk Department of Fire and Rescue.
+The current Chuckatuck Volunteer Fire Department, is an independent fire department that operates jointly with the Suffolk Department of Fire and Rescue.

 Current President Brad Whitley leads a Board of Directors (2 Vice Presidents, 1 Treasurer, 1 Secretary, 1 Assistant to the Secretary and Treasurer, and 2 Lay Members) in the administrative and financial decision making for the department.